Sub-Horizon-NTNU/usv_simulator/README.md

 You can then open a instance of QGroundControl or any other mavlink compatible mission planner.
 ## More updates to the project will definitely come.
 * Create more launch parameters such that the simulator can run without mavros and micro ros agent.
-* Decouple simulator scenario such that more tasks/environments
+* Decouple simulator scenario such that more tasks/environments can be selected.